ritua2/greyfish/README.md

 ### Portable, transferrable cloud-based filesystem
 Greyfish is a simple, out-of-the-box software for provisioning a multi-user, filesystem in the cloud.
-If you are building a web-application for which you need to support multiple users, having their personal space on a shared storage, then Greyfish can be useful to you.
+If you are building a web-application for which you need to support multiple users, having their personal space on a shared storage, then Greyfish can be useful in this scenario.
 It helps in creating a data "vault" with appropriate access privileges for the users.
 It provides the functionality for file-management - file/folder upload, file/folder download, and data persistence.
+It is built using Docker and currently runs as a single Docker container.
+However, shortly, we will release a distributed version of Greyfish such that it can leverage the storage space on multiple Virtual Machines (VMs) for load-balancing.

 It will store files and directories without changes on the go.
 All your files will remain protected and visible only to you.